How to Unclog a Toilet Without A Plunger or Snake

 • Always face away from the toilet bowl.

-What this method does is build up a big pressure differential between the top of the clog and the drain pipe forcing the clog to be sucked it to the drain pipe.
+What this method does is build up a big pressure differential between the top of the clog and the drain pipe, forcing the clog to be sucked into the drain pipe.

 6. How to unclog a toilet with a wire hanger

 Another clever way of unclogging a toilet without a plunger is to use a wire hanger.
-Get a wire hanger from your closet and straighten out with a pair of pliers.
+Get a wire hanger from your closet and straighten it with a pair of pliers.

 In this method, the wire hanger will simulate how a toilet snake/auger works.
 The most important thing here is to make sure that you do not scratch the toilet bowl.

 Hold one end of the wire and push the other one through the toilet drain.
 Twist and push it the way you would a plumber’s snake.
-This will most likely shred the clog into smaller pieces hence making them move further down the drain
+This will most likely shred the clog into smaller pieces, making them move further down the drain.

 You should always be extra careful while using this method.
 It is very easy to scratch the inside of the toilet bowl.
 This can leave very ugly marks on the bowl.